2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Ancient Imperial City, Hue, VIetnam

-Twice reigning as a capital of Vietnam, Hue is a fascinating destination to visit – the Complex of Hue Monuments are classified as a UNESCO World Heritage Site.
-Day trips from Da Nang and Hoi An include traveling along the famous Hai Van Pass, a Hue Imperial City Walking Tour, an included lunch, the Thien Mu Pagoda, a ride on the Perfume River and visiting the Royal Tomb of Khai Dinh.
+Twice reigning as a capital of Vietnam, Hue is a fascinating destination to visit.
+The Complex of Hue Monuments are classified as a UNESCO World Heritage Site.
+Day trips from Da Nang and Hoi An include traveling along the famous Hai Van Pass, a Hue Imperial City Walking Tour, the Thien Mu Pagoda, a ride on the Perfume River and visiting the Royal Tomb of Khai Dinh.
 Find out all the details in our article, Day Trip to Hue – and then Reserve Your Spot!

 Ba Na Hills Theme Park